Use of force in international law: Collective action

-The Security Council is authorized to determine the existence of, and take action to address, any threat to international peace and security.
+The United Nations Security Council is authorized to determine the existence of, and take action to address, any threat to international peace and security.
 In practice this power has been relatively little-used because of the presence of five veto-wielding permanent members with interests in a given issue.
 Typically measures short of armed force are taken before armed force, such as the imposition of sanctions.

-The first time the Security Council authorized the use of force was in 1950 to secure a North Korean withdrawal from South Korea.
-Although it was originally envisaged by the framers of the UN Charter that the UN would have its own designated forces to use for enforcement, the intervention was effectively controlled by forces under United States command.
-The weaknesses of the system are also notable in that the fact that the resolution was only passed because of a Soviet boycott and the occupation of China's seat by the Nationalist Chinese of Taiwan.
+The first authorization of the use of force by the UN Security Council was during the Korean War (1950–1953) in response to North Korea's invasion of South Korea in June 1950.
+Resolutions 82 and 83 recommended that its member states provide military assistance to South Korea to restore peace, resulting in a US-led coalition.
+Although the framers of the UN Charter originally envisaged that the United Nations would have its own designated forces to use for enforcement, the intervention in Korea was effectively controlled by forces under United States' command.
+The United Nations' forces—under the auspices of the United Nations Command—comprised 21 countries, with the U.S. providing around 90% of military personnel.
+The weaknesses of the system are also notable in the fact that the resolution was only passed because of a Soviet boycott and the occupation of China's seat by the Nationalist Chinese of Taiwan.

 The Security Council did not authorize the use of significant armed force again until the invasion of Kuwait by Iraq in 1990.
 After passing resolutions demanding a withdrawal, the Council passed Resolution 678, which authorized the use of force and requested all member states to provide the necessary support to a force operating in cooperation with Kuwait to ensure the withdrawal of Iraqi forces.
 This resolution was never revoked.